yc5-yc/yc5-yc.github.io/_posts/2021-5-7-k-theory-i.markdown

 We shall define the K-theory space as the loop space of certain construction: $\K(\cC)=\Omega L$ with relation $\pi_0\K(\cC)=\pi_1(L)=\K_0(\cC)$ and every $X\in \cC$ gives a loop $[X]\in\Omega L$.
 The construction $L$ is called Waldhausen's $S_\bullet$-construction, with technicalities in $\infty$-category sense carried out by Barwick.

-We shall not go into the technical details of Barwick's paper here.
+We shall not go into the technical details of [Barwick's paper](https://arxiv.org/pdf/1204.3607.pdf) here.
 Instead, we give the explicit construction by Waldhausen.

-\section*{Waldhausen's construction}
+# Waldhausen's construction
 Giving a partially ordered set $P$, we have $P^{(2)}=\{(i,j)\in P\times P|i\leq j\}$.
 For an $\infty$-category $\cC$ with cofibrations, we define the $P$-gapped object of $\cC$ as a functor $X:N(P^{(2)})\to \cC$, such that $X(i,i)=*$ and for any $i\leq j\leq k$ in $P$, $X(i,j)\to X(i,k)$ is a cofibration, with the triangle $X(i,j)\to X(i,k) \to X(j,k)$ as a pushout square.
 Denote $\mathrm{Gap}_P(\cC)$ as the full subcategory of $\Fun(N(P^{(2)}),\cC)$ spanned by $P$-gapped objects.

 We then give the construction $S_n(\cC)=\mathrm{Gap}_{[n]}(\cC)^\simeq$, where $(-)^\simeq$ means the subcategory spanned by all objects and all equivalences.
 Notice that Barwick's construction is necessary in order to give an universal characterization of algebraic $K$-theory, for details please look at Barwick's paper.